PieTw3lve/FluxPerMillion/README.md

 ## Features

 -   **Real-time Tracking**: Monitor player actions that contribute to Flux.
 -   **Sustainable Practices**: Encourage eco-friendly practices like composting, reforestation, and recycling.
 -   **Environmental Awareness**: Raise consciousness about real-world environmental issues, fostering player engagement in conservation efforts, fire prevention, and pollution control.
 -   **New Game Mechanics**: With the addition of Flux, players can now execute specific actions that were previously impossible in vanilla Minecraft to either increase or decrease Flux.
 For instance, players can gain a speed boost while riding a minecart by right-clicking on coal.
 -   **Customizable Settings**: Configure Flux values, thresholds, decay rates, custom gameplay mechanics, rewards, and penalties to suit your server's needs.
-- **Deadly Disasters Support**: Integrate with Deadly Disasters to enhance gameplay with environmental challenges.
-- **PlaceholderAPI Support**: Display Flux values in chat, action bar, and scoreboard using PlaceholderAPI placeholders.

 ## Commands